 Maggie L. Fox is a veteran of numerous political, environmental and national issue campaigns and has over 30 years of experience mobilizing people to work for progressive change.

 She is past National President of America Votes, the former Deputy Executive Director of the Sierra Club, and a consultant to The Energy Future Coalition, Western Resource Advocates, and The Ocean Conservancy.
 Maggie has consulted with a number of organizations and foundations on their energy and climate campaigns, including The Hewlett Foundation, The UN Foundation, The Western Conservation Foundation, and The Better World Fund.
-For the past three years, she has been the President and CEO of the Climate Reality Project and CEO of the Climate Reality Action Fund.
+For the past five years, she has been the President and CEO of the Climate Reality Project and CEO of the Climate Reality Action Fund.

 Maggie has served on the boards of numerous environmental and women’s organizations.
 She currently serves on the board of the Green Fund and was honored by the Women’s Council on Energy and the Environment as the 2010 Woman of the Year.

 Maggie began her career as a teacher and community organizer on the Navajo and